steve-hu/SHTG/multistep/README.md

 #<a name="Summary"></a>Summary
 <ShortDescription>
-Deploying multiple ARM templates and executing actions that cannot be accomplsihed through ARM templates
+Deploying multiple ARM templates and executing actions that cannot be accomplsihed through ARM templates.

 _[This content is from README.md on GitHub.]_
 </ShortDescription>